-As for the angles, a regular hexagon requires that all angles are equal and the sum up to 720º which means that each individual angle must be a 120º one.
+As for the angles, a regular hexagon requires that all angles are equal and the sum up to 720º which means that each individual angle must be 120º.
 This proves to be of the utmost importance when we talk about the popularity of the hexagon shape in nature.
-It will also be useful when explaining how to find the area of a regular hexagon since we will be using this angles to figure out which triangle calculator should we use, or even to know the properties of the rectangle that we will use in another method.
+It will also be useful when we explain how to find the area of a regular hexagon since we will be using these angles to figure out which triangle calculator we should use, or even which rectangle we will use in another method.

 Hexagon area formula: how to find the area of a hexagon

-We will see now how to find the area of a hexagon using different tricks.
-The easiest way is to use our hexagon calculator, that includes a built-in area conversion tool.
-For those who want to know how they could do this by hand, we will explain how to find the area of a regular hexagon with and without the hexagon area formula.
+We will now have a look at how to find the area of a hexagon using different tricks.
+The easiest way is to use our hexagon calculator, which includes a built-in area conversion tool.
+For those who want to know how to do this by hand, we will explain how to find the area of a regular hexagon with and without the hexagon area formula.
 The formula for the area of a polygon is always the same no matter how many sides it has as long as it is a regular polygon:

 area = apothem * perimeter /2